College of Humanities and Social Sciences

 - Publish in The Measure: A Journal of Undergraduate Research.

-- Choose from among several interdisciplinary minors such as, American Studies, Applied Ethics and Critical Thinking (THNK), Community Leadership, and Legal Studies.
+- Choose from among several interdisciplinary minors such as, American Studies, Applied Ethics and Critical Thinking (THNK), Community Leadership, Latin American and Latinx Studies, and Legal Studies.

 - Join one (or more) CHSS student organizations, both honorary and professional, to help build a strong resume with active learning opportunities.